Pranav2313/php/README.md

 There is an expected error in the patient and doctor login but once you login this error will vanish

-The project database structure is in the datalayer (FOLDER) - SQL DATABASE EXPORT and its called registration(1)
+The project database structure is in the datalayer (FOLDER) - doctorappointment.sql and its called registration(1)